BonnyAD9/uamp/README.md

     Available options are: basic, i instance

 Instance actions:
-  pp  play-pause
+  pp  play-pause[=(play | pause)]
-    toggle between the states playing and paused
+    play or pause, when without argument, toggle between the states playing and paused

-  vu  vol-up  volume-up
+  vu  vol-up  volume-up[=<mul>]
-    increase the volume by the default amount
+    increase the volume by the default amount, when mul is specified, multiply the volume increase by that number

-  vd  vol-down  volume-down
+  vd  vol-down  volume-down[=<mul>]
-    decrease the volume by the default amount
+    decrease the volume by the default amount, when mul is specified, multiply the volume decrease by that number

-  ns  next-song
+  ns  next-song[=<N>]
-    go to the next song
+    jump to the Nth next song in the playlist.
+By default, N is 1.

-  ps  prev-song  previous-song
+  ps  prev-song  previous-song[=<N>]
-    go to the previous song
+    jump to the Nth previous song in the playlist.
+By default, N is 1.

   v  vol  volume=<value>
     set the volume to the given value, value must be in range from 0 to 1

-  mute
+  mute[=(true | false)]
-    toggle mute/unmute
+    mute/unmute, if the value is not specified, toggles between the states

   load-songs
     look for new songs